-The Corporate Compliance Officer will initially consider all applications received to determine whether the application of an exemption might be relevant.
-If it is concluded that an exemption may potentially apply, the application may be considered by the Head of Corporate Assurance or the Director of Corporate Affairs.
+The Corporate Assurance and Information Officer will initially consider all applications received to determine whether the application of an exemption might be relevant.
+If it is concluded that an exemption may potentially apply, the application may be considered by the Corporate Assurance and Information Manager or the Assistant Director of Corporate Affairs (Risk, Information and Assurance).